-Navigate to Pipeline > Builds.
+Navigate to Pipelines –> Pipelines.
 Select Ansible-CI and click Edit.

 Your build pipeline will look like as below.
 This CI pipeline has tasks to compile Java project.
 The Maven in the pipeline will restore dependencies, build, test and publish the build output into a war file (package) which can be deployed to a web application.

 In addition to the application build, we need to publish Ansible scripts so that it will be available in CD pipeline.
-So, we configured Copy files task to copy Ansible playbook .war file to Artifacts directory.
+So, we configured Copy files task to copy Ansible playbook .yml and the java web package .war file to Artifacts directory.

 Now click Queue to trigger the build.
 Once the build success, verify that the artifacts have ansible_scripts folder and ROOT.war file in the drop.